-As a tourist destination, Havana is one of the hottest destinations now.
-Everybody is going there or is about to go.
-Even the Americans, once denied the right to visit Cuba are coming in droves.
-The Russians, (no longer Communists but rich capitalists), the Eastern Europeans, the Canadians, the British, the Spanish, the Indians, the Chinese, the South Americans – everybody is coming to Havana.
-For the art connoisseur, there’s much to see in the way of art in Havana.
+As a tourist destination, Havana has grown to become one of the hottest destinations.
+Everybody from near or far has the city on their wish-list.
+Even the Americans, once denied the right to visit Cuba are coming in droves whether via licensed travel companies or cruise ships.
+The Russians, the Eastern Europeans, the Canadians, the British, the Spanish, the Indians, the Chinese, the Central and South Americans – absolutely everybody is going to Havana.
+For the art connoisseur, there’s much to see in the way of art in this capital city.
 Art is everywhere in the streets of Havana.

 The graffiti art scene in Havana is alive and well.
-There’s Cuba’s beloved “el Che”, Ernesto Che Guevara and other Cuban heroes, painted on the walls of buildings throughout Cuba.
-On the side streets and on the main streets of the city you can see the art of the street artists of Havana.
+There’s Cuba’s beloved “el Che,” (Ernesto Che Guevara) and Fidel and other heroes, painted on the walls of buildings throughout the City.
+On the side streets and on the main streets of the city you can see the art of the street produced by its artists.
 Make no mistake, the anonymous street artists make it overtly or subtly political.
 From the faces of the revolutionary heroes of Cuba to social criticism, it’s vibrant, like the city: it’s alive.

 It would be difficult to find a city as culturally alive as this one in the western hemisphere.
 Canada doesn’t quite cut it and neither do most places in the U.S.A.
-Ask anyone who’s visited Havana.
+Ask anyone who’s been there.
 They’ll rave on about the art scene, the music scene, the architecture, the classical and modern dance scene and much more.
-Art in Cuba is not only mainstream, it ‘pops out at ya’ on its walls and grabs your attention.
+Art in Cuba and its artists are not only mainstream, supported by society and government alike.